MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voicemail-policies.md

 - **Dual language system prompts** - By default, the voicemail system prompts are presented to callers in the language selected by the user when setting up their voicemail.
 If there is a business requirement to have the voicemail system prompts presented in two languages, a primary and secondary language can be set and they may not be the same.

-- **PreambleAudioFile** - Currently only available via PowerShell.
-The audio file to play to the caller before the user's voicemail greeting is played.
+- **PreambleAudioFile** - The audio file to play to the caller before the user's voicemail greeting is played.

-- **PostambleAudioFile** - Currently only available via PowerShell.
-The audio file to play to the caller after the user's voicemail greeting has played and before the caller is allowed to leave a voicemail message.
+- **PostambleAudioFile** - The audio file to play to the caller after the user's voicemail greeting has played and before the caller is allowed to leave a voicemail message.

-- **PreamblePostambleMandatory** - Currently only available via PowerShell.
-Is playing the Pre- or Postamble mandatory before the caller can leave a message.
+- **PreamblePostambleMandatory** - Is playing the Pre- or Postamble mandatory before the caller can leave a message.

 ### Share data for service improvements